-Solicitor Stephanie Scullion, in our leading Probate, Tax & Trusts team, explains the importance of making a will and the reasons to review and update your existing will over time.
+Solicitor Stephanie Scullion, in our leading Wills, Probate, Tax & Trusts team, explains the importance of making a Will and the reasons to review and update your existing Will over time.

 - the appointment of executors who are then responsible for administering the estate in accordance with your wishes

 - the appointment of guardians for any young children

 - any specific gifts, whether to friends, family or charities